hazelcast/hazelcast-jet/README.md

 jet.newJob(p).join();
 ```

-Before running this make an empty directory and point the `path`
+Before running this, make an empty directory and point the `path`
 variable to it.
-While the job is running copy some text files into it
+While the job is running, copy some text files into it
 and Jet will process them right away.

 ## Features: